Tasted in Lignorelles with David and Arnaud Lavantureux, 14 January 2020.

 David & Arnaud on 2018:

-All natural cork is used here, nothing peroxide treated.
-Wax topped from the Vauprin onwards.
+All the domaine’s 2018s are now in bottle, the last were done in December.
+Natural cork is used here, nothing peroxide treated.
+Wax topped from the Vauprin onwards:

 Here is the only wine that with 100% stainless-steel for all vinification and elevage.
 All from Lignorelles

 A nice big nose, faint oak spice, freshening with swirling.
 Big, energetic, lots of energetic minerality – that’s lovely, open and a match for many Chablis in 2018 – a little twist of salinity in the finishing flavours too.
 Bravo – a great finish!

 All the domaine’s wines are vinified parcel by parcel – this comes from a single parcel in Lignorelles but a big parcel of 5ha and is the biggest cuvée of the domaine.
 25% barrel elevage